BLTerrell/Mission-to-Mars/README.md

 I tried to follow a theme of "The Red Planet" by making the following adjustments:

-1. I changed the button color to a reddish adding `btn-danger` to the class.
+1. I changed the button to a reddish color by adding `btn-danger` to the class attribute.

-2. To help visually separate sections of the webpage I changed the `<h2>` and `<h3>` tags to have a reddish background by adding `bg-danger` to the class.
+2. To help visually separate sections of the webpage I changed the `<h2>` and `<h3>` tags to have a reddish background by adding `bg-danger` to the class attribute.

-3. To get the most recent headline to stick out I changed its text color to reddish adding `text-danger` to the `<h5>` class and graying the text below by adding `text-muted` to the `<p>` class.
+3. To get the most recent headline to stick out I changed its text color to a reddish color by adding `text-danger` to the `<h5>` class attribute and graying the text below by adding `text-muted` to the `<p>` class attribute.

 4. I also added `<div class="col-xs-12">` and other `col-xs` values to make the webpage mobile compatible:
 <img src="Resources/mobile_compatibility.png">